 Placing your subject in the centre does look like the ideal angle for taking photos but actually, it’s not the recommended placement.
 The right position of your subject should be based on your camera’s viewfinder.
 As you can see in your viewfinder, there are intersecting lines where you can place your subjects.
 Also, don’t forget to lock the focus if your camera has an auto-focus feature since the camera will just aim at whatever is in the centre of the viewfinder.

 Lock the Focus

-If you see that your subject is not in the center of the picture, make sure to lock the focus to come up with a sharp image.
-Autofocus cameras like those from Kodak Malaysia typically aim at whatever is in the center of the picture.
-To help improve the images, you can move the subject away from the center of the picture.
+If you see that your subject is not in the centre of the picture, make sure to lock the focus to come up with a sharp image.
+Autofocus cameras like those from Kodak Malaysia typically aim at whatever is in the centre of the picture.
+To help improve the images, you can move the subject away from the centre of the picture.
 If you don’t want your pictures to appear blurry, ensure that you lock the focus first with the subject in the middle.
 Then, recreate the picture so the subject is away from the middle.

-Typically, you can lock the focus by first centering the subject and pressing and holding the shutter button halfway down.
-Next, move your camera while holding the shutter button in order for the subject to be away from the center.
+Typically, you can lock the focus by first centring the subject and pressing and holding the shutter button halfway down.
+Next, move your camera while holding the shutter button in order for the subject to be away from the centre.
 Lastly, push the shutter button all the way down before taking the picture.

 Determine the Flash’s Range

 One of the most common mistakes is taking pictures beyond the maximum flash range.
 This is because images taken beyond the maximum range will appear very dark.
 For Kodak cameras, the maximum flash range is about fifteen feet away.
 If you’re not sure about your camera’s flash range, check the camera manual.
 Otherwise, you may position your subjects no farther than ten feet away from you.
 In addition, if you’re using a Kodak camera, you can extend the flash range by using its versatility plus feature.